RicoJia/SLAM_Simulator_Winter_Project/tsim/README.md

 ### System setup

+- ROS Melodic
+- Linux Ubuntu 18.04
+- C++ 17 compiler
-python 2.7 (python 3 above will have trouble launching rqt_plot)
+- python 2.7 (python 3 above will have trouble launching rqt_plot)

 ### Usage
 To see the turtle travelling in a rectangular trajectory and see visualized pose errors on rqt_plot, do